 For most people, this amount is a lot more than they normally drink.
 The requirement for men is roughly 1 gallon per day.
 How many of you men out there drink this much water every single day?
 For the women, 91 ounces is roughly 3 quarts.

 However, an exercising athlete can lose enormous quantities of body water through perspiration.
 The recommendations listed above don't apply to endurance athletes.

 So, then, how much should athletes drink?
 Unfortunately, there is no single answer that applies to all athletes because sweating rates for different sports can vary enormously.
 For example, researchers from West Chester University in Pennsylvania determined that cross-country runners should consume 4.6 liters of fluid per day and that football players require as much as 12.2 liters per day (Godek SF, et al. 2005).

-In the past, the guideline was to "drink as much as you can."
-However, with over 70 cases of hyponatremia documented in athletes, the sports medicine community has recently changed their recommendations for hydration.
-Now, athletes are cautioned to be more moderate in the amount of water they consume (during competition or training).
+In the past, the recommendation for marathon runners was to "drink as much as you can."
+But, with over 70 cases of hyponatremia documented in athletes, distance runners are now cautioned to be more moderate in the amount of water they consume (during competition or training).
 The International Marathon Medical Directors Association (IMMDA) released a statement in 2002 that marathon runners should drink no more than 400-800 ml per hour.
-That's 13 - 26 ounces.
+That's only 13 - 26 ounces.